 Conclusion

-Starting your financial journey solo after a divorce can be daunting, but with the right strategy, you can build a secure and prosperous future.
+Starting your investment journey solo after a divorce can be daunting, but with the right strategy, you can build a secure and prosperous future.
 Embrace this new chapter with confidence and take control of your financial destiny.

 Investment advice, financial planning, and retirement plan services are provided by Prosperity Planning, Inc., an SEC registered investment advisor.
 The information contained herein, including but not limited to research, market valuations, calculations, estimates and other material obtained from these sources are believed to be reliable.
 However, Prosperity Planning, Inc. does not warrant its accuracy or completeness.
 The information contained herein has been prepared solely for informational purposes and is not an offer to buy or sell or a solicitation of an offer to buy or sell any security or to participate in any trading strategy.
 If an offer of securities is made, it will be under a definitive investment management agreement prepared on behalf of Prosperity which contains material information not contained herein and which supersedes this information in its entirety.
 Any investment involves significant risk, including a complete loss of capital and conflicts of interest.
 Certain risks are summarized below.
 The applicable definitive investment management agreement and Form ADV Part 2A will contain a more thorough discussion of risk and conflict, which should be carefully reviewed before making any investment decision.